-- a.
-Availability and affordability of Early Childhood Education (ECE) services which are quality and equality in every province, district and city. - b.
-Guarantee to obtain basic education services which are quality and equal in every province, district and city. - c.
-Availability and affordability of secondary education services which are quality, relevant and equal in every province, district and city. - d.
-Availability and affordability of higher education services which are quality, relevant, internationally competitive and equal in every province. - e.
-Availability and affordability of sustainable adult education services which are equal, quality and relevant with the needs of the society. - f.
+- 1. Availability and affordability of Early Childhood Education (ECE) services which are quality and equality in every province, district and city; - 2.
+Guarantee to obtain basic education services which are quality and equal in every province, district and city; - 3.
+Availability and affordability of secondary education services which are quality, relevant and equal in every province, district and city; - 4.
+Availability and affordability of higher education services which are quality, relevant, internationally competitive and equal in every province; - 5.
+Availability and affordability of sustainable adult education services which are equal, quality and relevant with the needs of the society; - 6.
 Availability of reliable governance system to ensure the delivery of excellent national education services.

 For the purpose of measuring the achievement of educational development strategic goal, several strategic targets are required to describe certain conditions which must be obtained by 2015.
-The strategic targets for every strategic goal are as follows:

-- 1. Strategic target to achieve availability of reliable governance system to ensure the delivery of excellent national education. - Strategic target to guarantee if obtaining basic education services which are quality and equal in every province, district and city - Strategic target to achieve availability and affordability of secondary education services which are quality, relevant and equal in every province, district and city - 4.
-Strategic target to achieve availability and affordability of higher education services which are quality, relevant, internationally competitive, and equal in every province - 5.
-Strategic target to achieve availability and affordability of sustainable adult education services which are equal, quality and relevant with the needs of the society - 6.
-Strategic target to achieve availability of reliable governance system to ensure the delivery of excellent national education services
+The strategic targets for every strategic goal are as follows: 1) Strategic target to achieve availability of reliable governance system to ensure the delivery of excellent national education; 2) Strategic target to guarantee if obtaining basic education services which are quality and equal in every province, district and city; 3) Strategic target to achieve availability of secondary education services which are quality, relevant and equal in every province, district and city; 4) Strategic target to achieve availability and affordability of higher education services which are quality, relevant, internationally competitive, and equal in every province; 5) Strategic target to achieve availability and affordability and affordability of sustainable adult education services which are equal, quality and relevant with the needs of the society; and 6) Strategic target to achieve availability of reliable governance system to ensure the delivery of excellent national education services.